BLYDDRWG/BLYDDRWG/README.md

 - 👋 Hi, I’m @BLYDDRWG
-- 👀 I’m interested in Machine learning and AI
+- 👀 I’m interested in Machine learning, AI, and user experience
 - 🌱 I’m currently working towards a C.S. degree
 - 💞️ I’m looking to collaborate on anything that can better help me understand what you can create
 - 📫 How to reach me: fj1009@txstate.edu, Instagram @venatorfitness